FinTradeBench: A Financial Reasoning Benchmark for LLMs: Results and Discussion

 \myNum{3} \smartparagraph{RAG actively harms certain model families} regardless of their parameter count.
 While Qwen models and their DeepSeek distillations showed significant improvements (${p < 0.01}$), the LLaMA models exhibited systematic degradation. \emph{LLaMA 3.3 Instruct (70B)} declined by \reddown $9.5\%$ overall (${p < 0.01}$), with drops across all three question categories: \reddown $7.9\%$ on F, \reddown $18.0\%$ on T, and \reddown $3.7\%$ on FT. \emph{R1-Distill-LLaMA (70B)} declined by \reddown $7.7\%$ overall, and \emph{LLaMA 3.1 Instruct (8B)} dropped \reddown $1.7\%$.
 Notably, the 14B \emph{R1-Distill-Qwen} model outperformed all three LLaMA models under RAG despite having fewer parameters.
 This pattern suggests that architecture and pre-training data mixture matter more than scale; LLaMA base weights appear highly susceptible to distraction when presented with dense, jargon-heavy SEC text and unstructured numerical tables, causing the model to abandon its internal reasoning in favor of surface-level context summarization.

-\myNum{4}\smartparagraph{LLMs are Distracted by RAG-Based Extra Information Sources.} Table~\ref{tab:quality_metrics} shows that, despite the LLMs' grounding their answers on the fundamental texts when aided with RAG architecture, the reasoning across the golden indicator decreases.
+\myNum{4}\smartparagraph{LLMs are Distracted by RAG-Based Extra Information Sources.} Figure~\ref{fig:overall_metrics} shows that, despite the LLMs' grounding their answers on the fundamental texts when aided with RAG, the reasoning across the golden indicator (G.I.) decreases.
 This shows LLMs are prone to distraction when extra information is provided.
 Only \emph{Fundamental Integration} scores improved by \greenup $13.4\%$ with RAG.
-But the precise extraction of expert-defined \emph{Golden Indicators} collapsed; Golden Indicator F1 dropped by \reddown $56.5\%$, and overall \emph{Reasoning Depth} dropped by \reddown $10.8\%$.
+But the precise extraction of G.I. collapsed; G.I.
+F1 dropped by \reddown $56.5\%$, and overall \emph{Reasoning Depth} dropped by \reddown $10.8\%$.
 This shows that dense financial context improves surface-level factual grounding but actively suppresses the abstract analytical reasoning that expert evaluation requires.
-Models absorb the retrieved documents and produce fluent, citation-heavy summaries, yet fail to isolate the specific financial signals an expert would prioritize.
-To resolve this, injecting rich evidence while preserving an LLM's analytical depth remains the central challenge for financial RAG architectures.
+Models absorb retrieved documents and produce fluent, citation-heavy summaries, yet fail to isolate the specific signals an expert would prioritize.
+To resolve this, injecting rich evidence while preserving an LLM's analytical depth remains the central challenge in financial RAG.